MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 Distribution Groups are used to control access to releases.
 A Distribution Group represents a set of users that can be managed jointly and can have common access to releases.
 Example of Distribution Groups can be teams of users, like the QA Team or External Beta Testers, or can represent stages or rings of releases, such as Staging.

 ## Creating a Distribution Group
-To create a new Distribution Group, sign in to the App Center portal, select your desired app, click **Distribute** in the navigation pane, and lastly select the **New Group** group button from the top of the screen.
+To create a new Distribution Group, sign in to the App Center portal, select your app, click **Distribute** in the navigation pane, and lastly select the **New Group** group button from the top of the screen.
 Provide a name for the Distribution Group.
 You can then add users to this group by email.
 You can also add additional users after the group has been created.

 ## Types of Distribution Groups
 ### Private Distribution Groups